Influencer Whitelisting: The Benefits & Challenges

 - Access valuable insights on how the influencers paid and organic posts are performing relative to each other

 Whitelisting allows you to compare influencer performance within audiences and keep a pulse of how well each influencer performs against your marketing objectives, from in-demographic impressions to conversions.

 These insights can help you understand whether your investment is justified and inform marketing budgets.
 You can also use these insights to inform future influencer creative briefs and prioritize influencers who are similar to your top-performing influencers.
 Wouldn’t it be great to work with the right influencers every time?
 Relevant influencers can move from the ones who drive engagement to the the ones you know can drive purchases.

 - As an added bonus, since the dark posts are run as ads and called out as "sponsored", their are not federal trade commission disclosure concerns with influencer advertising.
+This is huge benefit from a brand safety perspective.
 The organic social media posts still need to have proper ftc disclosure in place.
 When running darkposts you can remove #ad #sp, etc.

 Challenges With Influencer Whitelisting

 The bottom line is influencer whitelisting drives sales.
 With that said, it’s not easy.
 It’s an evolving space and the process still has some challenges brands should be aware of:

 Since the brand can run all ads through an ad account they own, influencers have very little visibility into what is happening with their identity and content.
 Whitelisting often causes tension between brands and influencers: how much visibility should the influencer get, what dark posts have been run and what is the brand allow to do once they gain advertiser access to the influencer’s accounts?
 Generally, influencers have no idea what ads were run on their behalf, let alone how their content performed for their brand partners.
 There is often a need to build trust in order for both sides to build trust.